Ending The Opioid Crisis

 The CDC has been tracking the opioid crisis since the 1990s.
 The rise of synthetic opioids - specifically those involving illicitly manufactured fentanyl and its analogues – has doubled deaths in Americans under 50 years old since the late 2010s.
 The market for illicitly manufactured fentanyl continues to change, and it can be found in combination with heroin, counterfeit pills, and cocaine.

-The Eric Chase Foundation was founded in his late son’s memory.
+The Eric Chase Foundation was founded in Eric Bolling's late son’s memory.
 The Foundation’s mission is to build awareness and share educational messaging with Americans about the severity of the opioid epidemic.

 Educating and Empowering